dgilman/atom_maker/README.md

 Deps: lxml (python-lxml in debian)

 atom_maker generates Atom feeds out of pages that do not have them.
 It comes out of the box with code for Hacker News comments, Gelbooru tag searches, Bugzilla bugs, Blogspot blogs and special Twitter feed code to strip away @replies.
-Implementing code for a new site is easy.  atom_maker doesn't keep any state - you've been warned.
+Implementing code for a new site is easy.

 Setup
 -----